StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-report-templates/add-remove-widgets-case-report-template.md

-# How to Add or Remove Widgets in a Case Report Template
+# Add or Remove Widgets in a Case Report Template

 <!-- md:license Platinum -->